coder/coder/docs/templates/devcontainers.md

 - Drop-in migration from Codespaces (or any existing repositories that use devcontainers)
-- Easier to start projects from Coder (new workspace, pick starter devcontainer)
+- Easier to start projects from Coder.
+Just create a new workspace then pick a starter devcontainer.
 - Developer teams can "bring their own image."
 No need for platform teams to manage complex images, registries, and CI pipelines.

 ## How it works

-Coder admins add a devcontainer-compatible template to Coder (envbuilder ).
+A Coder admin adds a devcontainer-compatible template to Coder (envbuilder).
 Then developers enter their repository URL as a [parameter](./parameters.md) when they create their workspace. [envbuilder](https://github.com/coder/envbuilder) clones the repo and builds a container from the `devcontainer.json` specified